kurrik/roomanna/blog.roomanna.com/src/site/posts/026-moonshot/body.md

 Wes and I had created Moonshot, a puzzle game with a physics mechanic for a 48 hour game programming competition called Ludum Dare.
-Every 4 months a weekend is selected, a theme is announced, and thousands of game developers have the weekend to design, create, and release games for a competition where there are no official judges and no grand prize.
+Every 4 months a weekend is selected and a theme is announced.
+Thousands of game developers have the weekend to design, create, and release games for a competition where there are no official judges and no grand prize.